Residential quarter Novyy investicionnyy kompleks v Erdemli

 About the complex

 We present to your attention a new investment complex with its own infrastructure.
-Located in the popular Erdemli district, 500 meters from the golden sandy beaches of the Mediterranean Sea.
-The residence is a eleven-story building with a closed territory and with excellent social infrastructure.
+Located in the popular Erdemli district, 1000 meters from the golden sandy beaches of the Mediterranean Sea.
+The residence is one fourteen-story building with a closed territory and with excellent social infrastructure.
 A huge advantage of the Erdemli region is its proximity to the city center, as well as the presence of beaches with a blue flag and fine sand.
 Most of the country's lemon cultivation is carried out here.
+Number of apartments — 294.

 Apartment Layouts: